I would like to know what’s in your opinion is the fastest (and affordable) hardware available for openHAB4 (plus InfluxDB, Grafana, code-server)?

 best, Kai

 Well.
-I wouldn’t understand why speed is of utmost importance but if you believe it is, you can run on any x86 server.
+I wouldn’t understand why speed is of utmost importance but if you believe it is, you can run on any x86 server, NUC or larger.

-But if automated well and programmed right, any recent Raspi (4 or 5) should do as well, and it has major advantages in terms of reliability to stick there.
+But if automated well and programmed right, any Raspi 4 or 5 should do as well, and it has major advantages in terms of reliability to stick there.
 Think redundancy and quick replacement when in need.
 Reliability has much more impact on WAF than speed does.

 1000 items are not uncommon.
 You would be the first that needs bigger hardware for that.